gilleskratzer/ECVPH/index.md

-The ECVPH workshop on *Additive Bayesian Networks as an alternative for risk factor studies* using the R package [Additive Bayesian Networks](https://cran.r-project.org/package=abn) is a funded training workshop by The European College of Veterinary Public Health ([ECVPH](https://ecvph.org/meetings-events/ecvph-residents-workshop-abn-modeling)) from May 7-9th, 2019 in Zurich (Switzerland).
+The ECVPH workshop entitled **Additive Bayesian Networks as an alternative for risk factor studies** using the R package [Additive Bayesian Networks](https://cran.r-project.org/package=abn) is a funded training workshop by The European College of Veterinary Public Health ([ECVPH](https://ecvph.org/meetings-events/ecvph-residents-workshop-abn-modeling)) from May 7-9th, 2019 in Zurich (Switzerland).

 # General information